 - Schwartzman worked closely with Brazilian environmental and indigenous peoples’ organizations and community groups to change or halt the most destructive multilateral development bank’s (MDB’s) projects and to advance locally supported sustainable alternatives.

 - In October, 1987, Schwartzman met with the governor of the Amazonian state of Acre, Brazil, to discuss the work of Environmental Defense Fund with the multilateral development banks and Schwartzman’s research on the rubber tappers’ sustainable alternative proposal.

 - Schwartzman participated as an observer in the negotiations between the government, Chico, and other rubber tapper leaders.
 The first extractive reserve negotiated was a 40,000-square-hectare forest area in the Seringal São Luis de Remanso.

 - Environmental Defense Fund helped focus attention on the escape of Chico Mendes’ murderers by delivering over 4,000 letters from Environmental Defense members to Brazilian President Fernando Henrique Cardoso.
 The letters requested a full investigation of the escape.

 - Environmental Defense Fund provides technical and advocacy skills that are essential for effective environmental action in Brazil.
 Schwartzman has won international support for reserves, including high-level endorsement by the World Bank and Inter-American Development Bank (IDB).

-- Environmental Defense Fund and Schwartzman continue to work with Brazilian partners - most prominently, the National Council of Rubber Tappers and the Amazon Working Group.
+- Environmental Defense Fund and Schwartzman continue to work with Brazilian partners and Indigenous communities to preserve and protect tropical forests.